barelas/gemu-c/README.md

 It is really outdated.
 I think it can only serve as an educational tool on C programming.

-If you want to experiment with a more sophisticated grid system simulator,you may like [gemu](https://github.com/barelas/gemu).
+If you want to experiment with a more sophisticated grid system simulator, you may like [gemu](https://github.com/barelas/gemu).